itrocks-ts/xtarget/README.md

 - if the target is still present on the page, the content will be loaded into the target without a full-page reload,
 - otherwise, the content will be loaded as full page.

+## XTargetMainTarget plugin

+This plugin enhances target element selection by automatically resolving `#main` to the first `<main>` element in the document.

+If no `<main>` element is found, it falls back to the default `targetElement` behavior, which looks for an element with the ID `main`.

 ## Code your own plugins

 If you need to create your own plugins for XTarget, feel free to do so!